ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-gb.md

 In this example, 252 is the ID of the drive enclosure.

-**Step 13:** (optional) – After setting the new RAID level you can check the settings with the following command:
+After setting the new RAID level you can check the settings with the following command:

 ```sh
 MegaCli -LDInfo -Lall -a0 |grep -i size